Browse the Guide:

 (transcript available), and Sarah J. Wade (transcript available).
 Finding

 BLACK, DR. HARVEY (1827-1888).
 SIGNED MEDICAL BILL, 1865-1867, 1879.
 0.1 cu. ft.
 Surgeon with the 4th Regiment, Virginia Infantry; ran the field hospital of the 2nd Corps, Army of Northern Virginia.
 Assisted with "Stonewall" Jackson's surgery following his wounding at Chancellorsville.
 Practiced medicine in Blacksburg, served in the Virginia House of Delegates (1885-1888).
 Collection contains a bill detailing medical services to the family of Rev. William A. Wade.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2009-084.

 mother Lizzie Black Apperson.
 The Blacks were connected by marriage to